bytewax/bytewax/docs/guide/deployment/overview.md

 ## The Bytewax Platform

 We built the Bytewax Platform to make deploying, managing and operating dataflows.
-You can find out more about the platform features on the [bytewax website](https://www.bytewax.io/platform) and the [platform documentation](https://platform.bytewax.io/).
+You can find out more about the platform features on the [Bytewax website](https://www.bytewax.io/platform) and the [platform documentation](https://platform.bytewax.io/).

 ## Container Based Deployment